 When developing a journey management plan keep in mind that the key objectives of the plan should be to eliminate unnecessary trips, reduce driving distances, and minimize the risks associated with necessary trips.

 A solid journey management plan will focus on four key factors: the roadway, your drivers, the vehicle, and the environment.
-For example, you need to consider route planning in order to makes sure drivers avoid construction or closed roads.
-You need to consider the behaviors of your drivers, for example, if they are getting enough sleep before hitting the road.
+For example, you need to consider route planning in order to make sure drivers avoid construction or closed roads.
+You need to consider the behaviors of your drivers; for instance, if they are getting enough sleep before hitting the road.
 Then there are factors such as vehicle maintenance and weather conditions, which must also be considered when developing your plan.